SUSE/pennyworth/man/pennyworth.1.md

 directory of the definitions directory.

 Images are only imported if they have changed.
-The state is tracked in the file `~/.pennyworth/veewee/import_state.yaml`, which keeps the system wide state of images imported into Vagrant and their sources.
+The state is tracked in the file `~/.pennyworth/veewee/import_state.yaml`, which keeps track of the system wide state of images imported into Vagrant and their sources.

 ### up -- Start virtual machine